- With so many on the market, which is the best family SUV?

 Boot space: 520 litres with the seats up; 1,580 litres with the rear seats folded

-Underneath the stylish exterior, the Kadjar is very similar to the Qashqai - it comes from the Renault-Nissan Alliance - but it’s the big brother to the Captur rather than a re-badged Nissan.
-It’s comfortable, drives well, and if you want the best family SUV then this is very practical.
+Underneath the stylish exterior, the Kadjar is very similar to the Nissan Qashqai further up this list.
+It’s comfortable, drives well, and is very practical.
 You can choose from one petrol and two diesel engines, and five trim packs.
-Plenty of safety kit explains the five-star rating from Euro NCAP.
+Plenty of safety kit helps explain the five-star safety rating from Euro NCAP.
 Most of the materials in the cabin are of a high quality given the car’s price, and the infotainment system works really well.
 It’s comfortable for all, unless you’re on the 19-inch alloys, then it can be a bit choppy.
 Kit is good at the entry level, but there are five trim levels to choose from to get the most equipment for your money.
 The only thing not available is adaptive cruise control, which isn’t even an option.

 New price: £20,600 - £30,320